What is microvia?

 These holes are usually drilled by laser, and the process has been improved continuously.
 Due to their high output, they are the first choice in PCB manufacturing.
 The new development of laser drilling technology can reduce the number of micro holes to 15µm.
 The laser involved can only drill through one layer at a time.
 However, manufacturers use stacked microvias in multiple layers by drilling holes in individual layers and then stacking and compacting each layer.

-In the manufacturing process, compared with ordinary through holes, laser drilling micro through-holes have a lower possibility of manufacturing defects.
+In the PCB manufacturing process, compared with ordinary through holes, laser drilling micro through-holes have a lower possibility of manufacturing defects.
 This is because laser drilling does not leave any material in the hole.
 Mechanical drilling of micro through-holes may produce defects due to vibration caused by bit wear, while mechanical drilling of micro through-holes is only useful when the diameter is about 8 mils.
 In electroplating and reflow soldering, microvias do have the same risk as ordinary vias.

 Therefore, it is very important to discuss the filling of tents or microvias with the manufacturer.